Sparse Projection Oblique Randomer Forests: Methods

+\item \textbf{Random Search for Splits.} The use of guided (supervised) linear search procedures for computing split directions, such as linear discriminant analysis (LDA), canonical correlation analysis (CCA), or logistic regression (LR), can result in failure to learn good split directions on certain classification problems (for example, the XOR problem).
+On the other hand, searching over a random set of split directions \emph{can} identify good splits in many of such cases.
+Furthermore, supervised procedures run the risk of being overly greedy and reduce tree diversity, causing the model to overfit noise (we demonstrate this in high-dimensional settings in Section \ref{section: noise}).
+This is akin to why in \Rf~it is typically better to evaluate a random subset of features to split on, rather than exhaustively evaluate all features.
+Lastly, supervised procedures become costly if performed at every split node.

+\item \textbf{Flexible Sparsity.} {\Rf}s search for splits over fully sparse, or axis-aligned, projections.
+Thus, it may perform poorly when no single feature is informative.
+On the other hand, methods that search for splits within a fully dense randomly projected space, such as {\Rrrf}s, perform poorly in high-dimensional settings for which the signal is contained in a small subset of the features.
+This is because the large space renders the probability of sampling discriminative random projections very small (we refer the reader to pages 49-50 of \citet{Vershynin2019} for relevant theory of random projections).
+However, inducing an appropriate amount of sparsity in the random projections increases the probability of sampling discriminative projections in such cases. \citet{Tomita2017} demonstrated that \Frc, which allows control over the sparsity of random projections, empirically performed much better than both \Rf~ and \Rrrf

+\item \textbf{Ease of Tuning.} {\Rf}s tend to work fairly well out-of-the-box, due to their relative insensitivity to hyperparameter settings \cite{Probst2019}.
+Unfortunately, existing oblique forests introduce additional hyperparameters to which they are sensitive to.

+\item \textbf{Data Insight.} Often times the goal is not simply to produce accurate predictions, but to gain insight into a process or phenomenon being studied.
+While \Rf~models can have complicated decision rules, Gini importance \citep{Breiman2002} has been proposed as a computationally efficient way to assess the relative contribution (importance) of each feature to the learned model.
+As is explained in Section \ref{section:importance}, existing oblique forests do not lend themselves well to computation of Gini importance.

+\item \textbf{Expediency and Scalability.} Existing oblique forest algorithms typically involve expensive computations to identify and select splits, rendering them less space and time efficient than \Rf, and/or lack parallelized implementations. \end{enumerate}

-To this end, we employ very {\bf{sparse random projections}} \cite{Li2006}.
-Rather than sampling $d$ non-zero elements of $A$ and enforcing that each column gets a single non-zero number (without replacement) as RF does, we relax these constraints and select $d$ non-zero numbers from $\{-1,+1\}$ with equal probabilities and distribute uniformly at random in $A$.
+With these considerations in mind, we propose a new decision tree ensemble method called Sparse Projection Oblique Randomer Forests (\Sporf).
+Our proposed method searches for splits over sparse random projections \citep{Li2006}.
+Rather than sampling $d$ non-zero elements of $\mathbf{A}$ and enforcing that each column gets a single non-zero number (without replacement), as \Rf~does, we relax these constraints and sample $\lceil\lambda p d\rceil$ non-zero numbers from $\{-1,+1\}$ with equal probabilities, where $\lambda \in (0, 1]$ is the density (fraction of nonzeros) of $\mathbf{A}$ and $\lceil \cdot \rceil$ is the ceiling function rounding up to the nearest integer.\footnote{While $\lambda$ can range from zero to one, we only try values from $1/p$ up to $5/p$ in our experiments.} These nonzeros are then distributed uniformly at random in $\mathbf{A}$.
+See Algorithms~\ref{alg:rerftrain} and \ref{alg:rerfsplit} for details on how to grow a \Sporf~decision tree.